evizitei/llm-playground/README.md

 STEP_1: Basic Calculator REPL.
 STEP_2: Add an exponentiation (^) operator and a factorial (!) operator.
 STEP_3: Write a suite of tests for the base calculator

-NEXT: Produce AST visualizations for any given expression
+STEP_4: Produce AST visualizations for any given expression

+Next: Allow assigning values to symbols (variables), and re-using those symbols throughout an expression.